Department of Justice is now the Department of Communities and Justice. Find out more >

 You can also complete a statutory declaration nominating the person responsible for the vehicle.
 You can get the statutory declaration from the

-SDR website.
+Revenue NSW website.
 You must complete the statutory declaration and have it witnessed by a Justice of Peace or other authorised person such as a NSW legal practitioner.
-You can find a local Justice of the Peace on the
+To find a local Justice of the Peace, see Finding a JP on the Department of Communities and Justice website.

 If the fine was issued to a company, you can complete the